 manufactured in our company owned and operated facilities

-We are one of the world’s largest vertically-integrated manufacturers of everyday basic apparel, including activewear, underwear, socks, hosiery, and legwear.
+Gildan is one of the world’s largest vertically-integrated manufacturers of everyday basic apparel, including activewear, underwear, socks, hosiery, and legwear.
 The vast majority of our revenues are generated within our Company-owned manufacturing operations, primarily located in Central America, the Caribbean Basin, North America and Bangladesh.

 Our founding business model, of owning and operating the manufacturing facilities that produce the majority of the products we sell, sets us apart from most major global apparel companies.
 This direct control of almost the entire manufacturing process, from raw materials to finished products, allows the Company to ensure that responsible and sustainable practices are deployed throughout the complete value chain.

 We market our products in North America, Europe, Asia-Pacific and Latin America, under a diversified portfolio of company-owned brands.
 Our products are sold to wholesale distributors, screenprinters or embellishers, as well as to retailers that sell to consumers through their physical stores and/or e-commerce platforms.
 In addition, we sell directly to consumers through our own direct-to-consumer platforms.

 Our growing portfolio of brands provides the opportunity to deliver quality everyday family apparel to consumers globally.

 Our Company was founded on a belief that owning the factories and controlling every step in the process was the best way to make great apparel.
 From spinning our own yarns through to assembling the final garments and distributing our products, we prefer to do it all.
 This vertical integration provides us unparalleled control and visibility across the full value chain and allows us to implement industry-leading labour and environmental practices throughout.